Axway/docker-cft/compose/README.md

 The docker-compose.yml describes the Transfer CFT service.
 This file allows management of the Transfer CFT service.
 The docker-compose-multinode.yml describes the Transfer CFT service in a multinode environment.
 This file allows management of an scalable Transfer CFT service.

+You can use the ../docker/Dockerfile to build your own Transfer CFT image or use the official Axway Transfer CFT Docker image.

 ### docker-compose parameters